Yasushi Nakamura

 Early Life

-Yasushi Nakamura was born in Tokyo and moved to the United States at age 9.
-He grew up in Seattle and began his musical training on the clarinet and tenor saxophone.
-At age 14 he began playing the electric bass and soon picked up the upright bass as well.
-Nakamura attended the Berklee School of Music, earning a bachelors degree in Jazz Performance.
-He was then awarded a full scholarship to The Juilliard School and earned his Artist Diploma in 2006.
+Yasushi Nakamura was born on January 20, 1982, in Tokyo, Japan, and moved to the United States at age nine, settling in Seattle, Washington.
+He considers both Tokyo and Seattle home.
+His musical training began at age eleven on clarinet and tenor saxophone, with early influences including Charlie Parker, Ray Brown, and Miles Davis.
+At fourteen, inspired by his older brother's guitar and drum studies, he picked up the electric bass and soon took up the upright bass as well.
+Nakamura attended Berklee College of Music, earning a Bachelor's degree in Jazz Performance in 2000.
+He then received a full scholarship to The Juilliard School, where he studied under mentors including Victor Goines, Wycliffe Gordon, Carl Allen, and Ben Wolfe, completing his Artist Diploma in 2006.